 Curriculum development is defined as planned, a purposeful, progressive, and systematic process to create positive improvements in the educational system.
 Every time there are changes or developments happening around the world, the school curricula are affected.
 There is a need to update them to address the society’s needs.

 To illustrate this contention, let’s trace back history.

-During the ancient times, people taught their children knowledge and skills to survive by catching fish or hunting animals for food.
+People taught their children knowledge and skills to survive by catching fish or hunting animals for food during ancient times.
 They had no formal education during that time, but their children learned and acquired the knowledge and skills for survival.
-So, during that time, they already had a curriculum that other educators call as, the saber-tooth curriculum.
-This type of curriculum refers to a kind of curriculum that existed during the ancient times in which the purpose of teaching was for survival.
+During that time, they already had a curriculum that other educators call as, the saber-tooth curriculum.
+This type of curriculum refers to a kind of curriculum that existed during ancient times in which the purpose of teaching was for survival.

 However, when the effects of discoveries and inventions became inevitable, ancient people’s way of life had changed for the better.
-As a result, education became formal, and curriculum development evolved as systematic, planned, purposeful and progressive, even today.
+As a result, education became formal, and curriculum development evolved as systematic, planned, purposeful, and progressive.

 Importance of Curriculum Development

 Curriculum development has a broad scope because it is not only about the school, the learners, and the teachers.
 It is also about the development of society in general.

 In today’s knowledge economy, curriculum development plays a vital role in improving a country’s economy.
 It also provides answers or solutions to the world’s pressing conditions and problems, such as threats to the environment, issues on politics, socio-economic problems, and other issues related to poverty, climate change, and sustainable development.

 There must be a chain of the developmental process to develop a society.
 First, the school curriculum, particularly in higher education, must be designed to preserve its national identity and ensure its economy’s growth and stability.
 Thus, the president of a country must have a clear vision for his people and the nation.